jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

   (d) surveillance device warrants, declaratory orders, and production orders applied for, issued, or made under Part 3:
   (e) any other matter provided for in Part 2 or 3.
-(2) This Part also applies in respect of powers conferred by— (a) the enactments listed in column 2 of the Schedule, to the extent identified in column 4 of the Schedule:
+(2) This Part also applies in respect of powers conferred by— (a) the enactments listed in column 2 of Schedule 2, to the extent identified in column 4 of Schedule 2:
   (b) any other enactment, to the extent that the other enactment expressly applies any provisions in this Part.
-(3) To the extent of any inconsistency between the Schedule and any other enactment, the other enactment prevails.
+(3) To the extent of any inconsistency between Schedule 2 and any other enactment, the other enactment prevails.
-(4) Column 3 of the Schedule does not limit, or affect the interpretation of, any enactment described in that column.
+(4) Column 3 of Schedule 2 does not limit, or affect the interpretation of, any enactment described in that column.
 (5) If any provision in this Part applies (because of subsection (2)) in respect of any warrant or any power that authorises entry and inspection, or entry and examination, every reference in that provision to a search must, in relation to that warrant and its execution, or in relation to that power and its exercise, be read instead, as the case requires, as a reference to an inspection, or a power of inspection, or an examination, or a power of examination.
 (6) If any provision in this Part applies (because of subsection (2)) in respect of any warrant that may be issued, or any power of entry, search, inspection, or examination that may be exercised, by reason of a contravention other than an offence, every reference in that provision to an offence must, in relation to the warrant and its execution, or to the power and its exercise, be read instead as a reference to such a contravention.